 Customer service focuses on problem-solving for each touch point where the customer needs support.
 Customer experience ties that into a larger context of how the customer is feeling, thinking, and what they are expecting and desiring.
 This loops back to the sensation of VIP.
 Customers feel attached and loyal to brands that prioritise the personal connection and make them feel special.

 Customer service conversations are aimed at fulfilling a request.
 Customer experience conversations are aimed at making personal connections and displaying an eagerness for customer-centric development where the voice of the customer is valued above all.

 Now that we’ve drilled down into the fundamental differences between the two customer philosophies, you should also remember that customer experience is the evolution of customer service.
 CX-driven businesses do everything that defines both customer service and customer experience.
 Strictly speaking, customer service is one piece of the puzzle that makes up customer experience.

-This ‘movement forward’ experience drives better B2B relationships and appeals to the vast majority of buyers today, with 75% of them demanding seamless experiences.
-Additionally, customers who experience your seamless integration of marketing and sales will respond positively, become loyal to your company, and establish effective advocacy for your brand and reputation.
+This experience drives better B2B relationships and appeals to the vast majority of buyers today, with 75% of them demanding flawless experiences.
 With a reputation of being attentive and innovative towards customer needs, your company will start seeing an increase in transactions.